techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/README.md

  4. makepkg -si

- Note if you do not want to modify PKGBUILD you can use the PKGBUILD provided here its updated daily Jus do `cd $HOME/multimc-git && wget https://raw.githubusercontent.com/techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/master/PKGBUILD`
+ Note if you do not want to modify PKGBUILD you can use the PKGBUILD provided here its updated daily Just do `cd $HOME/multimc-git && rm PKGBUILD && wget https://raw.githubusercontent.com/techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/master/PKGBUILD`
  Lastly do `makepkg -si`

 MultiMC should now compile and will be installable